alasdairwood04/Battleship/README.md

 This is a JavaScript implementation of the classic Battleship game, designed to be played in a web browser.
 The project follows object-oriented programming principles with clean separation of game logic from the user interface.

-### Current State

-The project is currently in development with the core game logic implemented.
-The codebase includes:

-- Ship class for creating and managing ships
-- Gameboard class for handling the game board logic
-- Player classes (Human and Computer) for player interactions
-- GameController to manage the game state and turns
-- Comprehensive test suites for all components
+## Features

-Implemented Features
+### Completed Features

 - Ship creation with hit tracking and sinking status
-- Gameboard with ship placement and attack tracking -Support for both horizontal and vertical ship placement
+- Gameboard with ship placement and attack tracking
+- Support for both horizontal and vertical ship placement
 - Attack system with hit/miss recording
 - Player turn management
 - Computer player with random move selection
--Random ship placement for computer players
+- Random ship placement for computer players
 - Win/loss detection
 - Game phase management (setup, play, game over)
 - Game reset functionality

-In Progress

-- User interface components
+- User interface with visual game boards
 - Ship placement interface for human players
-- Visual representation of game boards
+- Visual indicators for hits and misses
-- Hit/miss display
-- Game status indicators
+- Game status updates
+- Rotate button for ship orientation during placement
+- Start and reset game buttons
+- Turn-based gameplay with computer AI

 ### Project Structure